blaze/blaze/docs/source/index.rst

 Several projects have come out of Blaze development other than the Blaze project itself.

 * Blaze: Translates NumPy/Pandas-like syntax to databases.

-High level user interaction and analysis.
+  Blaze presents a pleasant and familiar interface to the user regardless of what database they use.
+It mediates their interaction with databases, optimizing and tranlsating their query as appropriate to provide a smooth and interactive session.

 * Into_: Migrates data between formats.

+  Into moves data between formats (CSV, JSON, databases) and locations (local, remote, HDFS) efficiently and robustly with a dead-simple interface by leveraging a sophisticated and extensible network of conversions.

 * Dask.array_: Multi-core / on-disk NumPy arrays

+  Dask.arrays provide blocked algorithms on top of NumPy to handle larger-than-memory arrays and to leverage multiple cores.
+They are a drop-in replacement for a commonly used subset of NumPy algorithms.

 The rest of this documentation is just about the Blaze project itself.
 See the pages linked to above for ``into`` or ``dask.array``.